 Those with dietary restrictions will also appreciate their tasty vegan options, as well as the fact that the menu is helpfully marked out with symbols for possible allergens.

-Best for Sushi: Ta-Kumi Gastro Bar
+Best for Celebrity Spotting: Ta-Kumi Gastro Bar

 Run by two of the city’s most famous chefs – Toshio Tsutsui and Álvaro Arbeloa, Ta-Kumi is said to be one of the best Japanese restaurants on Costa de Sol.
 It prides itself on serving a fusion of Japanese and Mediterranean cuisine, using carefully selected ingredients.
 Nevertheless, according to most TripAdvisor readers, the real star is the sushi.